-As a digital agency Phosworks is part of that internet ecosystem and, one could even say, part of the problem.
+As a creative agency Phosworks is part of that internet ecosystem and, one could even say, part of the problem.
 This is why Phosworks has been partnering with the Danish company CO2 Neutral Website since 2018 to contribute to the neutralization of our carbon emissions. https://www.co2neutralwebsite.com

 As a member of the CO2-Neutral Website initiative Phosworks pays a fee for the carbon emissions of our website (more details about how it works below).
 The fee is based on average consumption for hosting and the number of visitors and their behavior on the site.

 The membership program finances Gold Standard projects which are high-quality projects with a high level of carbon neutralisation (such as contributing to renewable energy sources around the world).
 You can read about the Gold Standard projects here.